 • fatigue or lack of energy

 It is possible to experience any combination of these symptoms, which may be mild or severe.
-Anyone who is experiencing IBD symptoms should talk to a doctor.
+Anyone experiencing IBD symptoms needs to consult a doctor.
 IBD can lead to serious complications that require medical attention, including:

 • inflammation in adjacent parts of the intestines, leading to the formation of a fistula